 Fiction / Nonfiction Editing Package :: starting at $500

 Back Cover Book Packages :: starting at $200

 Writing marketing copy and book proposals and evaluating screenplays are such fun because I’m able to hear my client’s heart behind their product and help them deliver the best value to their customers.
 Whether it’s writing copy, editing your book proposal, or giving optimal marketing tips, my clients are always pleased.
 For example, with social media promotion, I was able to, in part, help a client boost their conference attendance 150% from the previous year.
 How’s that for results?

 If you’re interested in walking with OR learning from a professional who knows the ropes of marketing and selling your book with ease and affordability, my friend Jason Jones, former publicist at Thomas Nelson, has got the scoop.
 Click for more information: Toolkit for Marketing Your Book Like a Pro

 If working with me sounds like a good fit for you, let’s discuss the possibilities today!
 Check out my view my list of edited titles published in nonfiction and fiction.
 And here for a List of completed writing projects.

 Are you ready to work with me?
 Contact me to get the conversation started!

-Please note: I only work with certain science fiction and fantasy genres.
-I am not skilled in erotica, horror, LGBTQ, or similar genres.
-Here’s what I’ll do: if your manuscript is outside my expertise, I’m happy to refer to you my skilled colleagues who will be able to assist you.
+Please note: Not every project is a good fit for every editor.
+If your manuscript is outside my expertise, I’m happy to refer to you my skilled colleagues who will be able to assist you.
 If you need book formatting or cover design, I can definitely refer you to my experienced colleagues who will shepherd your book through that side of the publishing journey.